 Software always needs to balance performance and features.
 This page collects options to tweak that balance.
-Be aware that whenever you choose performance, you lose features, there is no free lunch.
+Be aware that whenever you improve performance, you lose features, there is no free lunch.
 And don't expect miracles, usually you gain only 5-15% speed.
 The special modes to read and write Excel are an exception, they can save a lot of time.
 But even small gains may be worth it, if you frequently process huge files.

 - Try to support Libre Office: if you don't use Libre/Open Office (only needed for ods files), switch this off to save a few seconds loading time